-Upon the completion of this offering, our directors and officers will collectively own an aggregate of % of the total voting power of our outstanding Class A ordinary shares, assuming the underwriters do not exercise their over- allotment option.
+Upon the completion of this offering, our directors and officers will collectively own an aggregate of 92.2% of the total voting power of our outstanding Class A ordinary shares, assuming the underwriters do not exercise their over-allotment option.
 As a result, they have substantial influence over our business, including significant corporate actions such as mergers, consolidations, sales of all or substantially all of our assets, election of directors and other significant corporate actions.
 Our amended and restated memorandum and articles of association provide that in respect of all matters subject to a shareholders' vote, each Class A ordinary share is entitled to one vote, and each Class B ordinary share is entitled to ten votes, voting together as one class.
-Upon the completion of this offering, Mr. Dinggui Yan, our founder, director and chief executive officer, will beneficially own all the Class B ordinary shares issued and outstanding, representing Class A ordinary shares and Class B ordinary shares Class A ordinary shares represented by ADSs newly issued in connection with this offering, assuming the outstanding, including underwriters do not exercise their option to purchase additional ADSs. of the total voting power of our outstanding Class A ordinary shares and will have the ability to control the outcome of all corporate governance matters such as electing directors and approving mergers, acquisitions or other business combination transactions immediately after the completion of this offering.
+Upon the completion of this offering, Mr. Dinggui Yan, our founder, director and chief executive officer, will beneficially own all the 116,000,000 Class B ordinary shares issued and outstanding.
+As such, Mr. Yan will have the ability to control the outcome of all corporate governance matters such as electing directors and approving mergers, acquisitions or other business combination transactions immediately after the completion of this offering.

-They may take actions that are not in the best interest of us or our other shareholders.
+Mr. Yan may take actions that are not in the best interest of us or our other shareholders.
 This concentration of ownership may discourage, delay or prevent a change in control of our company, which could deprive our shareholders of an opportunity to receive a premium for their shares as part of a sale of our company and may reduce the price of the ADSs.
 These actions may be taken even if they are opposed by our other shareholders, including those who purchase ADSs in this offering.
 In addition, the significant concentration of share ownership may adversely affect the trading price of the ADSs due to investors' perception that conflicts of interest may exist or arise.
 In addition, this concentrated control will limit your ability to influence corporate matters and could also discourage others from pursuing any potential merger, takeover or other change of control transactions, which could have the effect of depriving the holders of our ordinary shares and our ADSs of the opportunity to sell their shares at a premium over the prevailing market price.
 For more information regarding our principal shareholders and their affiliated entities, see "Principal Shareholders."